-Over the years we have come across many proponents of various Agile systems, selling their particular Agile brand with the idea that when a system does not work, dump it for another, – their version.
+Over the years we have come across many proponents of various Agile systems, selling their particular Agile brand with the idea that when a system does not work, dump it for another – their version.
 In the case of Jeff Sutherland and Ken Schwaber (who founded Scrum) and their legions of Scrum consultants, they frequently recommend that Waterfall users switch to Scrum.
-In his recent blog entitled „Why Waterfall Doesn’t Scale” Jeff cites examples of Waterfall failure and some successes of Scrum.
+In his recent blog titled „Why Waterfall Doesn’t Scale” Jeff cites examples of Waterfall failure and some successes of Scrum.
 Our concern here is that the title used (Why Waterfall Doesn’t Scale) and the content of the blog because it doesn’t give a complete picture and might give the wrong impression, that Waterfall must be dumped entirely in order to scale.
 This is just not the case but I will come back to this later.

 Does Agile adoption mean to dump your entire system?

 The reality of Agile adoption is rarely a case of dumping an entire system for a new one.
 Let’s be clear here, I’m not talking about high profile project failures here (Scrum adoption might well be a good option in such situations) but rather the vast silent majority who have a system that works to some degree or another and who just want to be better.
 To these businesses, switching from Waterfall to Scrum or some other specific framework is just nonsense, – totally unnecessary.
 The purpose of this blog is to address the unmentioned masses, those that want to transition to Agile, just adopting what works for them.

 If you are in the position of looking to improve the system in your business then there is no need to switch to some other system like Scrum to make improvements.